Creative contemplations on the possibilities in life.

 This morning my friend, Bryan Nowak, noted that the sunlight looked like heavenly beams.
 I smiled knowing I had titled this image "Heavenly Light" shortly after the photograph was taken last June.
 The name is inspired by a sacred choral postlude I was introduced to by my nephew, Chris Plaas, who sings with a men's chorus called Brethren.
 The hymn, featured on the Brethren's CD Prayers and Praises, was written by the …

-Preheat oven to 325 degrees F. Grease and flour a 10-inch tube pan, place on baking sheet and set aside.
+Preheat oven to 325 degrees F. Butter and flour a 10" Bundt or tube pan and set aside.
+Sift together flour, cocoa, and baking soda and set aside.